fbpx

 TOA LUAU

 Personally, I’m obsessed with Toa Luau in North Shore Oahu.
-It’s pretty intimate and they do a cool Kava Ceremony at the beginning.
+It’s pretty intimate, and they have a cool Kava ceremony at the beginning.
 Plus, you get free admission to Waimea Valley.

 I think it’s the top luau in Oahu and you can read why in my Toa Luau review.
 Find the best prices here.